The Ultimate Guide to Moalboal

 Kawasan Falls

 Moalboal is a great base to explore Moalboal’s equally famous Kawasan Falls.
-Enjoy your scenic 40 minute scooter ride from Moalboal or Badian and reach the much photographed and stunning falls.
-After you pay the 40php entrance fee and walk a short distance to the main falls you will be swimming in the bright blue fresh waters of this stunning waterfall.
+Enjoy your scenic 40-minute scooter ride from Moalboal or Badian and reach the much-photographed and stunning falls.
+After you pay the 200php entrance fee and walk a short distance to the main falls you will be swimming in the bright blue fresh waters of this stunning waterfall.
 It does get crowded fairly fast so we think it’s best to arrive early if you want a more peaceful experience.
-We arrived at 8am and there were people there, come midday the families arrive with picnics.
+We arrived at 8 am and there were people there, come midday the families arrived with picnics.

 Kawasan Falls Bamboo Raft

-Soul Travellers based a short scooter ride from Moalboal town, Soul Travellers in Badian was a fantastic quiet get away from the main busy area.
+Based just a short scooter ride from Moalboal town, Soul Travellers in Badian was a fantastic quiet getaway from the main busy area.
 Having the use of a kitchen was a bonus and scooter hire from the owners worked out great to explore the sights of Moalboal.

 Soul Travellers Sunset

-Chili Bar – serving oceanside food with reasonable prices this casual bar and restaurant is a great option in Moalboal.
+• Chili Bar – serving oceanside food at reasonable prices.
+This casual bar and restaurant is a great option in Moalboal.
 They also have pool tables with views overlooking the ocean.

 We caught the Ceres bus from Cebu City South Bus Terminal.
-They have air con and non air-con options and it costs approximately 150php per person.
-Make sure you get the bus that says Bato via Barili so you don’t go the wrong direction towards Oslob.
+They have air-con and non-air-con options and it cost us approximately 150php per person (in 2019).
+Make sure you get the bus that says Bato via Barili so you don’t go in the wrong direction towards Oslob.
+There isn’t a schedule and the buses go quite regularly (every 30 minutes or so).
+The journey takes 3+ hours.

 Getting around Moalboal

 The easiest way to get around Moalboal is to hire a scooter.
-We hired a scooter from our Hostel for several hundred Pesos per day.
-This means it is a lot easier to get to Kawasan Falls by yourselves.
+We hired a scooter from our hostel for several hundred Pesos per day.
+This means it is a lot easier to get to Kawasan Falls by yourself.
 There are also tricycles that you can catch a ride with if you want to travel locally and don’t want to ride a scooter.

-If you plan on snorkelling with the Sardines and visiting Kawasan Falls we recommend spending at least two nights here.
+If you plan on snorkelling with the sardines and visiting Kawasan Falls we recommend spending at least two nights in Moalboal.

 Looking to visit more places in the Philippines?
 Check out our other favourite destination blog posts here: